-If you are looking for design ideas, have a look at the backyard pond idea gallery here.
+If you are looking for pond design ideas, have a look at the backyard pond idea gallery here.

 Advice for Starting a Garden Pond